 The chairman of the Senate Finance Committee says the FDA’s acting commissioner is not complying fully with requests for information on the agency’s review of Sanofi-Aventis antibiotic Ketek.

-Sen. Chares Grassley (R-Iowa) has been investigating the FDA’s handling of Ketek, which has been linked to reports of liver failure.
+Sen. Charles Grassley (R-Iowa) has been investigating the FDA’s handling of Ketek, which has been linked to reports of liver failure.
 The agency’s acting chief, Andrew von Eschenbach, has not produced the information sought, Grassley told Health and Human Services Secretary Mike Leavitt in a letter.

 The letter stated that “at least three FDA officials, who played integral roles in the FDA's review of Ketek, were never asked to review their files and turn over relevant documents,” Reuters reported.